These are the Best Pixel Phones to buy in 2022

 The best part of all?
 It’ll run you $349, making it an excellent deal for those looking for one of the best mid-range phones in the budget segment, as well as one of the best cheap Android smartphones overall.

 This is pretty much it for our list of the best Pixel phones you can get right now.
-The most logical choices you can get right now include the Google Pixel 5 which is, for better or worse, the best phone you can get right now as far as Pixel phones go.
-If you don’t have $700 to pony up on a smartphone though, then you might be well served by either of the Pixel 4a phones or, heck, even the Pixel 4 or the Pixel 4 XL.
+The most logical choices you can get right now include the Google Pixel 6 Pro and the Pixel 6.
+They are arguably the best Pixels phones ever made.
+If you don’t have $700 to pony up on a smartphone though, then you might be well served by the Pixel 5a (5G) or, heck, even the Pixel 4 or the Pixel 4 XL.